International Centres (not including UK)

 We will be adding a number of subjects to our existing International AS/A Level Autumn series, including those assessments where the final opportunity for students to sit these would have been in May/June 2020.
 Please note that the complete Autumn term schedule is under review and existing timing and schedules for the current IAL October series are subject to change.
 We will confirm further details on this as soon as possible.

-Please note: This applies to our international general qualifications only.
-The UK general qualifications (GCSEs and A levels) are not included and are part of the Ofqual consultation process, about which you can find more information below.
+This timetable applies to our international general qualifications only.
+The UK general qualifications (GCSEs and A levels) are subject to the outcomes of the Ofqual consultation into an additional GCSE, AS and A level exam series in autumn 2020.

 Here are further details on how we'll provide results for our International AS/A Level for the May/June 2020 window and what you need to provide.